nzakas/understandinges6/manuscript/11-Promises.md

 # Promises

 One of the most powerful aspects of JavaScript is how easily it handles asynchronous programming.
-Since JavaScript originated as a language for the web, it was a requirement to be able to respond to user interactions such as clicks and key presses.
+Since JavaScript originated as a language for the web, it was a requirement to be able to respond to asynchronous user interactions such as clicks and key presses.
 Node.js further popularized asynchronous programming in JavaScript by using callbacks as an alternative to events.
 As more and more programs started using asynchronous programming, there was a growing sense that these two models, events and callbacks, weren't powerful enough to support everything that developers wanted to do.
 Promises are the solution to this problem.

 Promises are another option for asynchronous programming, and similar functionality is available in other languages under names such as futures and deferreds.
 The basic idea is to specify some code to be executed later (as with events and callbacks) and also explicitly indicate if the code succeeded or failed in its job.
 In that way, you can chain promises together based on success or failure in ways that are easier to understand and debug.